mirror/boost/boost/libs/property_map/doc/dynamic_property_map.rst

       >& fn)

 A ``dynamic_properties`` object can be constructed with a function object that, when called, creates a new property map.
+The library provides the ``ignore_other_properties`` function object, which lets the ``dynamic_properties`` object ignore any properties that it hasn't been prepared to record.
-If an attempt is made to ``put`` a key-value pair to a nonexistent ``dynamic_properties`` key, then this function is called with the ``dynamic_properties`` key and the intended property key and value .
+If an attempt is made
+to ``put`` a key-value pair to a nonexistent ``dynamic_properties`` key, then this function is called with the ``dynamic_properties`` key and the intended property key and value .
 If ``dynamic_properties`` is